Student Peer Leader Network - Section contents

 About the Network

 - fosters student-to-student support

-- creates activities to enable student connection, transition and workplace readiness
+- creates activities to enable student connection and transition

 What are Peer Leaders?

 Peer Leaders are students who are selected to work on University-led initiatives because they demonstrate a commitment to community values.